-The comparisons with Messi in hindsight are understandable: they both had that innate finishing ability, with the unforgettable pace, and had both won major youth tournaments as a teen.
+The comparisons with Messi in hindsight are understandable: they both had that innate finishing ability, unforgettable pace, and had both won major youth tournaments as a teen.
 It didn’t work out for Saviola though, and the arrival of Frank Rijkaard basically spelt the end of his time in the first team.

 Despite the poor form at Barcelona, Saviola had a plethora of offers: seventeen of them to be exact.
 He rejected all but one of them: Real Madrid.
 It didn’t receive the same negative reception as some Barcelona to Real Madrid deals have done, with Saviola moving to the Blaugrana’s bitter rivals.

 His time at Madrid was short, and he failed to score the goals that he did in his first couple of years in Barcelona.
 His time can be described as more of a ‘stint’ or a ‘cameo’ rather than anything else.
 One may ask why he joined a club that already had attacking power in Higuain, Robben, Robinho, Van Nistelrooy and Baptista, but still, he did move, and it was a failure.